trufflesuite/trufflesuite.com/public/tutorials/building-testing-frontend-app-truffle-3.md

 import metacoin_artifacts from '../../build/contracts/MetaCoin.json'
 ```

-Next run `truffle migrate`.
+Next, make sure you have a blockchain running, and then run `truffle migrate`.
 This will deploy the contracts onto the default network running at `127.0.0.1:7545`.
-This is the default setting for [Ganache](/docs/ganache/using), though you can change this to use any connection you'd like.

 ### ... (webpack) build